AhmetKorkmazMe/odak-projesi/README.md

 ## 2. System's Technical Architecture and Operation

-The application operates with specific technologies and a data flow architecture in the background.
+This section details the technologies and data flow that power the application from an engineering perspective.

 ### Technology Stack
 * Backend Framework: Python 3.10, Flask